 - Mon: The Charaboms, which are used to enhance Bomberman's abilities.

 - Nice Hat: The Higes occasionally wear hats, including sombreros and Metool-esque hard hats.
 Ghosts in Tako Desert also wear sombreros.

-- Oh Crap: In the multiplayer mode, the characters will say some things when they realize they're stuck between bombs, like:
+- Oh, Crap: In the multiplayer mode, the characters will say something when they realize they're stuck between bombs, like:

 - Gratuitous Japanese: Unlike most everything else in the game, the Charaboms' voices were not dubbed in English.
 They're still just saying their names, but they say them very Engrish-ey.

 - Extra: Lightning Cards and Heart Containers.

 - Polygon Ceiling: If Bomberman didn't break through with the N64 titles, he managed it with this.

 - Shifting Sand Land: Tako Desert, complete with quicksand and Mayincatec-esque architecture.

 - The Smurfette Principle: Beauty Bomber.
 Not only is she the only female in the Crush Bombers, she's the only female in the game (though you'd be forgiven for thinking Bomber Elite was a girl).